 November 1962 – The X-Men meet Iron Man when an accident over Stark Industries causes the Angel to become unhinged.
 After he returns to normal, the X-Men fight the carnival freak known as the Blob.
 Later, Iceman meets the Human Torch and they battle the modern-day pirate Captain Barracuda.
 Meanwhile, Magneto is in Europe gathering his Mutant Brotherhood.

 December 1962 – Professor X and Magneto confront each other on the astral plane after Magneto conquers the Latin American republic of Santo Marco.
 The X-Men travel to Central America and battle the Mutant Brotherhood.
 Magneto tries to set off a nuclear bomb, but Quicksilver prevents him.
 After the X-Men have returned home, Magneto kidnaps the Angel and takes him to his orbital base, Asteroid M. The X-Men rescue the Angel, and Asteroid M is utterly destroyed.
 Then, the Mad Thinker and the Puppet Master goad the X-Men into battling the Fantastic Four.
 The villains escape, but the two teams part on friendly terms.
 Hank celebrates his 19th birthday.
-Later, the X-Men and the so-called “Brotherhood of Evil Mutants” both fight the Sub-Mariner.
+Later, the X-Men and the “Brotherhood of Evil Mutants,” as the Mutant Brotherhood is called in the media, both fight the Sub-Mariner.

 Notes: